Anti-Rightist Campaign: First wave

 One main target was the independent legal system.
 Legal professionals were transferred to other jobs; judicial power was exercised instead by political cadres and the police.
 Until the Hundred Flowers Campaign, China's top legal journal consisted of propaganda articles, study of the law of the Soviet Union, and practical instruction on trivial matters such as document preparation.
 During the Hundred Flowers Campaign, articles expanded their discourse with topics such as proposing new rules of evidence and suggesting that the CCP was bound by the law.
 The Chinese Political Science and Law Association hosted speeches in Beijing May 1957 which criticized nearly every aspect of the PRC's legal system.
 Criticism came from outside the party and high ranking party members.
-In January 1958, Wu Defeng, Vice-president of the Chinese Political Science and Law Association, responded to the criticism with emphasis on the centrality of the party and its connection to the mass line.
+In January 1958, Wu Defeng, vice-president of the Chinese Political Science and Law Association, responded to the criticism with emphasis on the centrality of the party and its connection to the mass line.
 During the Anti-Rightist Campaign, China's legal journals either terminated publication or reverted to exclusively publishing propaganda pieces.
 The legal profession reflected a larger shift in public expectation which placed more emphasis on class struggle and being red first and expert second.
 Class struggle, foundational in Mao's China, began as opposition to the landlords and capitalists, but under the Anti-Rightist movement Mao re-targeted this struggle against anyone with intellectual opposition to the party.
 This shift laid the foundation for further targeting of intellectuals in the Cultural Revolution.

 Second wave

 The second part of the campaign followed the Lushan Conference of July 2 – August 16, 1959, a meeting of top party leaders.
-The meeting condemned the PRC's defense minister, General Peng Dehuai, a critic of the Great Leap Forward.
+The meeting condemned China's defense minister, General Peng Dehuai, a critic of the Great Leap Forward.